docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

 title: 'Mail Forwarding | GMAIL SMTP'
 ---

-[GMAIL SMTP (Simple Message Transport Protocol)][gmail-smtp] provides a simple way for cloud based applications to send and receive email.
+This page provides a guide for configuring DMS to use [GMAIL as an SMTP relay host][gmail-smtp].

 !!! example "Configuration via ENV"